mjtic/codequiz/README.md

 # Code-Quiz

 ## Description:
-This was a scenerio to develop a coding assesment quiz to help prepare for job interviews, this application is a quiz with multiple choices, and displays users highest scores.
+This is an coding assesment quiz application to help prepare for job interviews, this application is a quiz with multiple choices, and displays users highest scores.
 It was the most challenging development experince thus far for me to write a code that consists of object, array, for loop, if statements, time intervals, set/get items and on.
 There was lots of frustrating moments yet found joys during the course of learning.

+## Tools
+- HTML
+- CSS
+- JAVASCRIPT

 ## Table of Contents